-- IX h) The project will not place within a 100-year flood hazard area structures which would impede or redirect flood flows, because the site is not located within a 100-year flood hazard area. - IX i) The project will not expose people or structures to a significant risk of loss, injury or death involving flooding, including flooding because of the failure of a levee or dam because the project site is not within any identified path of a potential inundation flow that might result in the event of a dam or levee failure or that might occur from a river, stream, lake, or sheet flow situation. - IX j) The project will not be impacted by inundation by seiche, tsunami, or mudflow because the project is not adjacent to any body of water that has the potential of seiche or tsunami nor is the project site in the path of any potential mudflow.
+- IX i) The project will not expose people or structures to a significant risk of loss, injury or death involving flooding, including flooding because of the failure of a levee or dam because the project site is not within any identified path of a potential inundation flow that might result in the event of a dam or levee failure or that might occur from a river, stream, lake, or sheet flow situation. - IX j) The project will not be impacted by inundation by seiche, tsunami, or mudflow because the project is not adjacent to any body of water that has the potential of seiche or tsunami nor is the project site in the path of any potential mudflow.

-х.
-LAND USE AND PLANNING - Would the project: Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant No Impact a) Physically divide an established community? \boxtimes b) Conflict with any applicable land use plan, policy, or regulation of an agency with jurisdiction over the project (including, but not limited to the general plan, specific plan, local coastal program, or zoning ordinance) adopted for the purpose of avoiding or mitigating an environmental effect? c) Conflict with any applicable habitat conservation plan or natural community conservation plan?
+Χ. LAND USE AND PLANNING - Would the project: Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant No Impact a) Physically divide an established community? $\boxtimes$ b) Conflict with any applicable land use plan, policy, or regulation of an agency with jurisdiction over the project (including, but not limited to the general plan, specific plan, local coastal program, or zoning ordinance) adopted for the purpose of avoiding or mitigating an environmental effect? $\boxtimes$ c) Conflict with any applicable habitat conservation plan or natural community conservation plan? × CURCTANTIATION